nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### Notes about program limitations
 - Maximum amount for each cashflow and total balance that the program can hold is 999,999,999,999.99
 - Minimum amount for each cashflow and total balance that the program can hold is -999,999,999,999.99
-- Total balance is separate from Income Balance and Expense Balance, where the latter do not have the same limitations.
+- Total Balance, Income balance, and Expense balance are different entities where the latter two do not have the same limitations.

 ### Add cashflow